SoftwareDefinedBuildings/spawnpoint/README.md

 To stop rather than restart `demosvc` on Spawnpoint alpha, simply replace `restart` with `stop` above.

-Note that, just like with service deployment, log messages from the Spawnpoint are emitted to the screen until the user presses `<CTRL>-C`.
+Note that, just as with a service deployment, log messages from the Spawnpoint are emitted to the screen until the user presses `<CTRL>-C`.

+When a Spawnpoint service terminates and does not have `autoRestart` enabled, it enters a brief "zombie" period.
+During this time, the service will still appear in `spawnctl` scan results, and you may restart the service like normal.
+Once this period expires, the service is deleted, and you must do a manual deploy operation to reinstantiate the service.

 ## Writing a Spawnpoint Service
 The [demosvc](https://github.com/jkolb1/demosvc) provides a good example of a